rougier/nano-emacs/README.md

 ### Quick test

-The easiest way to test nano emacs if to clone the directory on your desktop and to type (from inside the cloned reository):
+The easiest way to test nano emacs is to clone the directory on your desktop and to type (from inside the cloned repository):

 ```
 $ emacs -q -l nano.el
 ```

+### Installation

+If you like the result, you can merge the content of [nano.el](nano.el) into your emacs configuration file.
+To do so, you'll need to modify the `load-path` to include the nano emacs repository and then call for the different modules.